MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 > [!NOTE]
 > The source table and the table for which the update policy is defined must be in the same database.
-> The update policy function schema and the target table schema must match in their column names, types, and order.
+> The update policy function schema and the target table schema must match in their column names, types, and order. //ORNAT IS THIS THE RIGHT LOCATION

 |Property |Type |Description  |
 |---------|---------|----------------|